krakerz/ocr-translate/README.md

   sudo apt install libgtk-3-dev libappindicator3-dev  # or libayatana-appindicator3-dev
   ```

-### Windows (build verified, real-hardware capture check still in progress — see the note above)
+### Windows (confirmed working end-to-end on a VM — see the note above; not yet tried on physical hardware)

 Every step below was hit and confirmed by testing on a real Windows machine
 while getting this working, in the order they tend to come up: